ClusterLabs/ha_cluster_exporter/doc/design.md

 ![design](design.jpeg)

 First in the `main` function we setup the Prometheus exporter metrics constructs.
 A metric hold a state.
-You can imagine them as global mutablev ariables which are served over http at the end.
+You can imagine them as global mutable variables which are served over http at the end.

 The main functionality of the exporter is executed in a golang routine.
 At the begin of the loop most of all metrics are "reset", so all the old information/state is removed.
 (this is done to clean up metrics who have complex labels)